-WHEN ARE WORKS HAPPENING ONSITE?
+WHEN ARE WORKS HAPPENING ON SITE?

-- In early 2022, site clean-up and infrastructure relocation works will commence at the East Perth Power Station site to prepare the area for future development.
-These works will involve: - decommissioning and relocating existing gas and electricity infrastructure

-- clean-up works inside the Power Station and surrounding buildings and structures. - The works will be undertaken concurrently by three agencies DevelopmentWA, Western Power and ATCO. - It is anticipated that the total works program will be completed in late 2024.
+- In early 2022, site clean-up and infrastructure relocation works commenced at the East Perth Power Station site to prepare the area for future development.
+These works involve: - decommissioning and relocating existing gas and electricity infrastructure - · clean-up works inside the Power Station and surrounding buildings and structures. - The works are being undertaken concurrently by three agencies - DevelopmentWA, Western Power and ATCO. - It is anticipated that the total works program will be completed in late 2024.